Hurricane Laura was strong enough to reverse the flow of Mississippi River water

 The winds in Arabi and across southern Louisiana gusted at tropical-storm force throughout Wednesday and Thursday morning, as Laura passed to the west.
 These winds pushed the surface water back up river, as seen in the video, CNN Weather experts said.

-River gauges maintained by the US Geological Survey and the Army Corps of Engineers showed that the main current of the river slowed during this time, likely because the surface water was flowing in the opposite direction, along with the wind, they said.
+River gauges maintained by the US Geological Survey and the Army Corps of Engineers showed that the main current of both rivers slowed during this time, likely because the surface water was flowing in the opposite direction, along with the wind, they said.

 The Mississippi River is the second-longest river in North America, spanning 2,350 miles.
 It begins at Lake Itasca in Minnesota and feeds into the Gulf of Mexico.